arrow-kt/arrow-website/content/docs/learn/typed-errors/validation.md

 ```
 <!--- KNIT example-validation-01.kt -->

-over which we want to implement the following rules:
+over which we want to implement the following rules,
+and accumulate as many errors as possible.

 1. The given title should not be empty,
 2. The list of authors should [not be empty](../../collections-functions/non-empty/),
 3. None of the author names should be empty.

-We want to accumulate as many error as possible.
+We are going to follow the [_parse, don't validate_](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)
+approach to validation.
+In short, instead of first creating potentially
+erronenous instances of our classes, we shall only _build_ such an instance
+whenever the components satisfy all the constraints.

 ## Smart constructors